coleonguard/Fingie_Firmware/prosthetic_control_system/controller/without_imu/README.md

 ## Controller Implementations

-This package includes two different controller implementations:
+This package includes three different controller implementations:

 ### 1. Original Threaded Controller
 The `ProximityController` (default) uses a threaded architecture where: